ray155093/azure-docs.zh-tw/articles/solution-dev-test-environments.md

 <properties
-   pageTitle="開發和測試環境 | Microsoft Azure"
-   description="了解如何使用 Azure 資源管理員範本來快速且一致地建立及刪除開發和測試環境。"
-   services="azure-resource-manager"
-   documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Development and test environments | Microsoft Azure" description="Learn how to use Azure Resource Manager templates to quickly and consistently create and delete development and test environments." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"